PaulDuvall/aws-5-mins/cloudformation/README.md

 With a CloudFormation template, you can define your infrastructure as code.

 * These are the [top-level objects](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) of a CloudFormation template: Format Version, Description, Metadata, Parameters, Rules, Mappings, Conditions, Transform, Resources, Outputs.
 The **Resources** object is the only object that is *required*.
-* **Format Version** - CloudFormation version that the template conforms to.
-* **Description** - Must always follow the format version.
-* **Metadata** - additional data about the template.
-* **Parameters** - declare values that can be passed to the template when you create the Stack.
-A parameter is an effective way to specify anything you want users to customize or store in the template itself.
-* **Rules** -
-* **Mappings** - declare conditional values that are evaluated in a similar manner as a switch statement.
-An example mapping might be to select the correct AMI for the Region and the Architecture Type for the instance type.
-* **Conditions** -
-* **Transform** -
-* **Resources** - contain the definitions of the AWS resources you want to create with the template.
-Each resource is listed separately and specifies the properties necessary for creating that particular resource.
-The resource declaration begins with a String that specifies the logical name for the resource.
-The logical name can be used to refer to the resources within the template.
-* **Outputs** - define custom values that are returned by the describe-stacks command and in the AWS Management Console Outputs tab after the stack is created.
-You can use Output values to return information from the resources in the stacks such as the URL for a website created in the template.

 There are also:
 * **[Pseudo Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html)** - parameters that are predefined by CloudFormation so that you do not declare them in your template.